Bristol Weekend Getaway Ideas (Incl. Good Food)

 Jolly Nice Farm Shop (Stroud)

-How far from Bristol: 50 minutes drive
+How Far—50 minutes drive

 Locally grown produce, artisan food, plants, home goods, and maybe animals, too!
 Jolly Nice has all of them.
 Love the vibe, and plenty of parking space.

-Pheasant breast burger £10.95 (Now raised to £11.95)
+Pheasant breast burger £10.95 (Now raised to £12.95)

 A stone throw from Stroud is Selsley Common and Coaley Peak.
-I haven’t yet been to Selsley Common but it’s on my list.
-Coaley Peak requires no climbing at all, since a car park is just next to it.
+I haven’t yet been to Selsley Common but it’s on my list; Coaley Peak requires no climbing at all, since a car park is just next to it.

 Leaf and Ground (Dursley)

-How far from Bristol: 40 minutes drive
+How Far—40 minutes drive

-On Google Maps, Leaf and Ground is shown as a cafe but it’s more than that.
+Leaf and Ground is shown as a cafe on Google Maps but it’s more than that.
 It also sells plants, gardening tools, artisan foods and drinks, and a small amount of local produce, zero waste and fresh milk.

 The biggest selling point is that they have a 20 acre green area for you to roam around.
 Isn’t it a good idea to take a walk after eating a good lunch?

-Too many blue dots on my Google maps now.
-When I get to know them, I’ll put my thoughts here and update the post: Usk, Cirencester, Cheltenham, Wells, Frome, Bruton, Exeter……So please come back and check out for my latest updates!
+I guess my quest for weekend getaway will never end.
+Too many blue dots on Google maps now.
+Hopefully when I get to know them, I’ll put my thoughts here and update the post.
+So please come back and check out for the latest updates!

-Have a lovely weekend! 🙂
+Meanwhile, have a lovely weekend! 🙂

 Share this: